risc0/website/docs/faq.md

 <details closed>
 <summary>
 Q:
-What exactly is the method ID and how do I know it will change if the program ASM is altered?
+What exactly is the method ID and how do I know it will change if the program code is altered?
 </summary>
  <br/>
  A: